StanleyWorks/wasm-image-processor-docs/docs/examples.md

 # Examples

-Practical examples of using the WASM Image Processor in real-world scenarios.
+Practical examples of using the WASM Image Processor for:

+- Blur (Gaussian and fast)
+- Contrast
+- Brighten
+- Grayscale
+- Invert
+- Hue Rotate
+- Crop
+- Resize (custom and square)
+- Thumbnail generation

 ## PWA Icon Generator